-The ability to make money as a photographer, like a YouTuber or Instagrammer, is all about harnessing that same creativity at the heart of your work and applying it to the monetization of your talents.
+The ability to make money online as a photographer, like a YouTuber or an Instagrammer, is all about harnessing the creativity at the heart of your work and applying it to the monetization of your talents.

-This guide will explore some of the things you should know about selling photos online with resources and business ideas to help you find the best way to sell photos online.
+This guide will explore some of the things you should know about how to sell your photography online, with resources and business ideas to help you find the best way to sell photos online.
 We also list some online selling sites where you can list your photos.

 Best places to sell photos online

-To start, here are 20 stock photography websites to sell images and license your photos online:
+To start, here are 18 best places to sell or license images and photos online:

 - Getty Images